Glow-Lang/glow/docs/glow-reference-manual.md

 #### Integers

-The next most common data type in *Glow* is the integer.
+The next most common data type in *Glow* is the integer type `Int`.

+The syntax is for literal integers is just decimal for the moment: just write a non-empty sequence of digits from `0` to `9`.
+For instance, `0`, `1`, `2`, `42`, `1729` are values of type `Int`.

+Integers in *Glow* are not limited in size: they are `BigInt`s in JavaScript parlance (or bignums as called in the Lisp tradition).
+Nevertheless integer literals in *Glow* do *not* take a final `n` at the end like they do in JavaScript.

+However, when compiling *Glow* to smart contracts running on a blockchain,

 At this moment, *Glow* only supports the type `Nat` which contains non-negative natural integers.